enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 -------------

 To add a new reconstructor, subclass ``EnzoReconstructor`` and provide definitions for the virtual methods.
-The factory method ``EnzoReconstructor::construct_reconstructor`` must also be modified to return pointers to instances of the new class when the appropriate name is passed as an argument.
-Additionally, implementations of the ``immediate_staling_rate()`` and ``total_staling_rate()`` virtual methods must be provided
+The implementations of the ``immediate_staling_rate()`` and ``total_staling_rate()`` virtual methods must also be provided.
+Additionally, the factory method ``EnzoReconstructor::construct_reconstructor`` must also be modified to return pointers to instances of the new class when the appropriate name is passed as an argument, and the name of the new reconstructor should be added to :ref:`using-vlct-reconstruction`

-To take an existing reconstructor and make a new slope limiter available, a different class should probably be declared.
-But, a system reminiscent of the approximate RiemannSolvers could potentially be adopted to reduce redundant code.
+To take an existing reconstructor and make a new slope limiter available, a different class should be declared. *To reduce redundant code, it may be worth using templates in a manner similar to the HLLE riemann solver for implementing multiple wavespeed calculations.*

 ==============
 Riemann Solver